-Homily (Reflection) for Friday of the Twenty-Ninth Week in Ordinary Time (II) (21st October, 2016) on the Gospel
+Homily (Reflection) for Friday of the Twenty-Ninth Week in Ordinary Time (I) (27th October, 2017) on the Gospel

 Topic: Settle out of court.

 Today’s gospel is made up of two sections: Jesus’ teaching on interpreting the time (Lk 12:54-56), and His teaching on settling with opponents (Lk 12:57-59).
-However, we shall focus on the second part in this homily.
+However, we shall focus on the second part.

 Jesus advised all of us,